Nathan-Omenge/Teaching-Administration-System/README.md

 ---

 ## 📫 Contact:
-For any questions or suggestions, feel free to reach out:
+For any questions or suggestions, feel free to reach out to me 📧 [nathanorango0@gmail.com](mailto:nathanorango0@gmail.com)
-**Nathan Orang’o**
-📧 [nathanorango0@gmail.com](mailto:nathanorango0@gmail.com)

 ---